 process

-The idea for KURTUVI was born when Valmiera was nominated for the "European Capital of Culture - 2027" competition.
-Choosing to develop the city's old boiler house into a new cultural place, the architecture office "Silver Architecture" was approached for cooperation.
-The reconstruction vision created by the authors envisages supplementing the building with a glazed entrance hall, allowing the existing space to be used to its full extent.
-The new lobby integrates the nearly 50-meter high brick chimney, which is the main architectural dominant of the building.
-The reconstruction project treats the evidence of the industrial heritage with respect, preserving the brick, concrete block and reinforced concrete structures and layers.
+The idea for KURTUVE was developed during Valmiera’s candidacy for the “European Capital of Culture 2027” competition.
+As part of the bid, the decision was made to transform the city’s former boiler house into a new cultural venue, and the architecture bureau Sudraba Arhitektūra was invited to collaborate.
+Their reconstruction concept envisages the addition of a spacious entrance hall, allowing the existing venue to be used in full capacity.
+The new lobby integrates the nearly 50-metre-high brick chimney, the building’s main architectural landmark.
+The project pays respect to the traces of industrial heritage, preserving the brick, concrete block and reinforced concrete structures and layers.

-Without winning the title, the city's position regarding the succession of the developed program remained, determining the availability of contemporary, international and co-creative culture in the region as three priorities.
-Shortly after the end of the competition, due to delays in the reconstruction of the Valmiera theater, KURTUVE was adapted to the needs of the Valmiera theater with the support of the municipality and funding from the Ministry of Culture.
-A reconstruction project was developed for the building, a theater hall and the necessary auxiliary rooms were created - this industrial heritage adaptation project earned the authors special recognition from the international jury as a successful architectural process in the Latvian Architecture Year Award 2023 competition.
+Although the city did not win the title, it remained committed to ensuring the continuity of the developed program, identifying three priorities: accessibility of contemporary, international and co-creative culture in the region.
+Shortly after the competition ended, when the reconstruction of Valmiera Theatre delayed, KURTUVE was adapted to the theatre’s needs with the support of the municipality and funding from the Ministry of Culture.
+A reconstruction project was carried out, creating a theatre hall and the necessary auxiliary spaces — this industrial heritage adaptation project earned the authors special recognition from the international jury of the Latvian Architecture Award 2023 as a successful architectural process.

 program 2024